julianbrowne/piggybank/readme.md

     manager.addCall("/that", { method: "post", name: "posting some data to /that" });

-#### Expected Return Code

-If the data object contains a key called "expect" then this will be compared with the actual HTTP response code recieved and a key added to the results called "expected" with a true or false value depending on whether the return code matched that expected.

-    manager.addCall("/that", { method: "post", name: "update that", expect: 204 });

 #### Request Body for POST and PUT

 Where request body data is required to be sent with the API this can be added with the "body" key.